csaq5507/CompilerConstruction/README.md

 ## Known Issues

+- ackermann1 doesn't compile because it contains an error (see ackermann1.error)

 - executing Parser-unit tests (./ut_parser) causes a valgrind error on the "check_syntax_error_msg" test.
 More information about it in the parser.cpp
 - int[4] = int[5] error is not recognized as wrong assignment
 - executing empty program results in a segmentation fault